SAP-samples/cap-service-integration-codejam/.sap/discussions.md

 _There's a lot to unpack from the initial output of `cds watch`.
 What does the output tell you?_

 There is a lot to see.
-Briefly:
+Briefly (as some of this will be pointed out in the next exercise):

 * the `cds watch` command is actually something a little more complicated underneath (see the next question)
 * we can see that `cds watch` is part of the set of development tools as it has a "live reload" facility built in for comfortable development with rapid turnaround of feedback and results
 * the CAP server has identified the model that it should serve, and shows us where it's getting the model definitions from
 * also as part of the development tools set we see the use of the user-local-and-private `~/.cds-services.json` file
 * as part of the convention over configuration approach the server starts up with an SQLite powered in-memory storage mechanism